-land use issues in Planning District 4.
-It defined the Gert Town/Zion City area as having a large concentration of blighted benefited from redevelopment efforts of various non-profit groups, full rehabilitation industrial users, newer general commercial areas, poor street conditions, and the a negative ambience in the area.
+The Land Use Plan identified numerous land use issues in Planning District 4.
+It Various recreation and open space issues defined the Gert Town/Zion City area as were identified throughout the City of New having a large concentration of blighted properties and, that although the area has benefited from redevelopment efforts of various non-profit groups, full rehabilitation of the neighborhood is stunted by heavy industrial users, newer general commercial having deficiencies in open space, being areas, poor street conditions, and the within proximity to two major parks, presence of several corner stores and bars with alcoholic beverage permits that create a negative ambience in the area.

-the Earhart Boulevard corridor there are a variety of uses including a lumber mill, cement plant, and various auto mechanics remediated before it can be put back into use.
-Listed suggestions for its use following No recreational deficiencies were identified clean-up are residential, cemetery, or a daycare center.

-light commercial uses as appropriate and proposes to require businesses to landscape their sites.
+remediated before it can be put back into use.
+Listed suggestions for its use following No recreational deficiencies were identified clean-up are residential, cemetery, or a for Gert Town within the 2002 plan.
+Among daycare center.
+The Land Use Plan the key community issues identified proposes along Earhart Boulevard to reestablish trees, proposes light commercial uses as appropriate and proposes to require businesses to landscape their sites.

 The Plan also addresses Hayward-Thompson Chemical Plant located at 7300 Earhart Boulevard.
-The vacant plant has been listed as a Brownsfield site needing remediation and the neighborhood has The Land Use Plan identified numerous received funding from former plant operators to revitalize the community.
-However, at the time of the Plan there were not yet plans for redevelopment of the

-The 1999 Land Use Plan recommends this site as a green space, but recognizes that redevelopment will be limited by toxicity levels after remediation and must win the approval of neighborhood residents.
+The vacant plant has been listed as a Brownsfield site needing remediation and the neighborhood has received funding from former plant operators to revitalize the community.
+However, at the time of the Plan there were not yet plans for redevelopment of the plant's site.
+The 1999 Land Use Plan recommends this site as a green space, but recognizes that redevelopment will be limited by toxicity levels after remediation and must win the approval of neighborhood

 The 1999 Land Use Plan proposes only a limited area for future industrial location, the Earhart Corridor.
-The Plan recommends downgrading heavy industry uses to nonpolluting light industry in the area bounded by Earhart, I-10, Claiborne and Lopez; this recommendation would provide а convenient job source for area residents.
+The Plan recommends downgrading heavy industry uses to nonpolluting light industry in the area bounded by Earhart, I-10, Claiborne and Lopez; this recommendation would provide convenient job source for area residents.

 The 1999 Land Use Plan proposes expansion of Xavier University to infill areas of the neighborhood where currently vacant or underutilized warehouses.
-The Plan recognized that the residential neighbors of Master Plan from the university before neighborhood.
+The Plan recognized that the residential neighbors of Gert Town desire a detailed review of a Master Plan from the university before endorsing any expansion into the neighborhood.

-Transportation Plan, 2004
+New Century New Orleans Master Transportation Plan, 2004